joshhaug/joshhaug.github.io/_posts/tumblr/2016-04-24-fluid-dynamics-and-traffic.md

 - interesting
 tumblr_url: http://joshuahaug.com/post/143306733324/fluid-dynamics-and-traffic
 ---
-Fluid Dynamics and TrafficTraffic can be analyzed as an emergent phenomenon in nonlinear dynamics.
+Traffic can be analyzed as an emergent phenomenon in nonlinear dynamics.